ericzji/nginx-openshift-lab/docs/class1/module1/lab03.rst

 Clear up
 #########
-Finally, let clean up the lab to prepare for the next Lab
+Finally, let's clean up the lab to prepare for the next Module

     .. code-block:: bash